Tony Quinn (businessman): Educo

-Educo Seminar
+In 2025 it was reported that BBC Radio Derby and Sabras Radio presenter Pam Sidhu and her husband were recruiters for EDUCO and that the BBC had ignored safeguarding reports about her.

+Previously in 2019 Sabras Radio published two podcasts hosted by presenter Pam Sidhu featuring guest Caroline McDonagh, a nutritionist from Ireland, who was described by the Sunday World as a "disciple" of Quinn.

+Another 2019 episode of the Sabras Radio podcast hosted by Sidhu featured Babu Shah who self-identifies as an "EDUCO Seminar Agent".

+Seminars

 The seminars incorporate guided meditations; speaking to attendees Quinn would describe a visualisation of wealth to which the attendees would respond with ecstatic vigour.
 Attendees would be offered CDs of guided-meditations and be encouraged to listen daily when at home.
 Quinn would often repeat the need for attendees to recommend the seminars to others for attendees to achieve success on their return.

-Investigative journalist Frank Parlato summed up “Unconscious Attention®,” which Quinn claims is the core of his Educo seminars; "Quinn [claimed] his 'mind technology' would increase a student’s 'life force' [or Qi], raise their consciousness and deepen their life experience.
+Investigative journalist Frank Parlato, who also covered the American sex cult of NXIVM, summed up “Unconscious Attention®,” which Quinn claims is the core of his Educo seminars; "Quinn [claimed] his 'mind technology' would increase a student’s 'life force' [or Qi], raise their consciousness and deepen their life experience.

 "He taught that by increasing 'life force,' a person becomes happier, healthier, and more successful.

 "He taught that people must tap into the 'innate mental capacity and power' of the unconscious mind to increase life force.
 This allows them to use more of their mind to achieve their highest potential and transform into 'Super You.'

 "Ten-day seminars cost $20,000.
 After learning preliminary 'mind technology,' students can advance to the “Mind Masters” course, which costs $50,000."

 An attendee of a seminar told of attendees spending hours flailing on the floor, and of Folie imposée (jumping around whilst seeing and pointing to lights coming out of the sea when there were none) under the instruction of Quinn.

-In 2005 The Sunday Times sent in an undercover reporter to a London invitation-only event where it was revealed Educo, Quinn's life-system, planned to expand in the United Kingdom and also offer it's form of hypnotherapy to children.
+In 2005, The Sunday Times sent in an undercover reporter to a London invitation-only event where it was revealed Educo, Quinn's life-system, planned to expand in the United Kingdom and also offer its form of hypnotherapy to children.
 The Educo Seminars operated like a pyramid-selling scheme and the reporter was encouraged to borrow to pay for the two-week seminar fee of £12,000.
 About 70 people would attend each seminar held in locations such as Egypt and the Bahamas, and were offered weekly "top-up" sessions.
 A £15,000 seminar fee would generate £2,000 for the person who made the introduction; if the newcomer recruited someone else the introducer would receive a further £1,000.